mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Follow that feature PR reviews are prioritized and post a list of outstanding feature PRs in the [Release Discussion](https://community.mattermost.com/core/channels/release-discussion) channel
     - Confirm with PMs that each Enterprise feature is in the correct [pricing SKU](https://about.mattermost.com/pricing/)
     - Review any features that are currently in beta and confirm with PMs if there are any to be promoted
+    - Confirm with PMs that all features are behind a feature flag and that all config settings and new features have diagnostics

 ### C. (T-minus 20 working days) Feature Complete